 Serve as a resource to groups dealing with key concerns, for example:

-Partner with MVL (Mission, Vision and Leadership) to engage in visioning exercises toward a more compelling sense of mission and vision.
+Partner with MVL (Mission, Vision and Leadership) to engage in visioning exercises toward a more compelling sense of mission and vision,

-Partner with Meetings Working Group and presbytery staff to assess and address what makes it so hard to understand how to do business in the presbytery
+Partner with Meetings Working Group and presbytery staff to assess and address what makes it so hard to understand how to do business in the Presbytery,

-Partner with the West Region Antiracism Group to explore expanding and funding their work in the presbytery
+Partner with the West Region Antiracism Group to explore expanding and funding their work in the Presbytery,

-Partner with FPOC to address the lack of consensus that our presbytery’s funds are available for use when needed.
+Partner with FPOC to address the lack of consensus that our presbytery’s funds are available for use when needed,

-Work with FPOC to establish ongoing commitments to pay reparative land tax to the native peoples of this land (Ohlone and Ramaytush).
-Make these payments starting in 2025 and going forward.
-Encourage all congregations to participate in these land taxes.
+Work with FPOC to establish ongoing commitments to pay reparative land tax to the native peoples of this land (Ohlone and Ramaytush); make these payments starting in 2025 and going forward; encourage all congregations to participate in these land taxes,

-Partner with NOM-COR to strengthen their transition to CORBE (Committee on Representation and Belonging) and address disparities in a felt sense of belonging.
+Partner with NOM-COR to strengthen their transition to CORBE (Committee on Representation and Belonging) and address disparities in a felt sense of belonging,

 Partner with the New Worshipping Community (NWC) Working Group to ensure they have strong staff support and volunteer members.
-Pursue pathways for NWCs to gain equal standing within the presbytery, including the right to vote at presbytery meetings.
+Pursue pathways for NWCs to gain equal standing within the Presbytery, including the right to vote at Presbytery meetings.

 Partner with any and all groups creating a culture change from task-oriented identities toward a community of being and belonging, for example any of the following:

-Working on community building and relationship strengthening through storytelling
+Working on community building and relationship strengthening through storytelling,

-Developing spiritual practices such as “respectful communications” (from Kaleidoscope Institute, Appendix 5) or the “courageous agreements” T-CARE developed (see appendix 4), which center the work of anti-racism and keep it spiritually grounded
+Developing spiritual practices such as “respectful communications” (from Kaleidoscope Institute, Appendix 5) or the “courageous agreements” T-CARE developed (see appendix 4), which center the work of anti-racism and keep it spiritually grounded,

-Developing agreements and accountability measures
+Developing agreements and accountability measures,

-Working in affinity groups by racial identification (at minimum, a group for white people and a group for BIPOC, in some cases subdivided into smaller groups)
+Working in affinity groups by racial identification (at minimum, a group for white people and a group for BIPOC, in some cases subdivided into smaller groups).

-3. Truth and Reconciliation Process: 2026-2027 (focused on the structures of the presbytery)
+3. Truth and Reconciliation Process: 2026-2027 (focused on the structures of the Presbytery)

-Trauma has been experienced within the presbytery, and it remains with us, still in need of healing.
-Yet many do not know about these painful experiences; we have many people responding “I don’t know” to questions about the harms experienced in the presbytery.
-We need to hear, accept, and acknowledge the pain that the presbytery, its BIPOC leaders, and its communities have endured.
+Trauma has been experienced within the Presbytery, and it remains with us, still in need of healing.
+Yet many do not know about these painful experiences; we have many people responding “I don’t know” to questions about the harms experienced in the Presbytery.
+We need to hear, accept, and acknowledge the pain that the Presbytery, its BIPOC leaders, and its communities have endured.
 This is the only way to healing.
 This process will also guide us toward taking reparative action.

 Begin with acknowledgment of the stories of racist harm we have identified, such as the story of Hillside Church’s closure (analysis in appendix 6)

-Articulate the impact to people of color, the advantage created for white people, and the ways in which the presbytery’s culture, norms, and structural processes perpetuated the impact and the benefit.
+Articulate the impact to people of color, the advantage created for white people, and the ways in which the Presbytery’s culture, norms, and structural processes perpetuated the impact and the benefit.

 Set a tone of confession lament, and grief for known harms.